garielelio/Grocery-Price-Comparison-Web-Scraper/README.md

 Project in Progress!

-## Future improvements 📈
+## Improvements currenty working on 📈
-- Create a front-end for a web application using React
+- Creating a front-end for a web application using React
-- Create a back-end for a web application using NodeJS
+- Creating a back-end for a web application using Node.js and Express.js